Kayaking the Clayoquot Sound is one of the Top 100 Travel Adventures in the world. View the list and follow our mission to complete them.

 In the blink of an eye, our Tofino kayaking adventure was done.
 It went by so quick and the adventure turned out to be much greater than we could have ever imagined.
 We truly felt the magic of this area with every paddle stroke.

 We got out and explored remote coastlines by the sea and land.
 We explored and camped among the tall ancient forest.
 If you are looking for an amazing way to explore the Tofino area jump into a kayak with Tofino Sea kayaking and give in to the experience.

 It will be one of the best in your life.

 Day 4 Overview

-- Abaraham’s Meadow to Tofino 3 Hours of Paddling (1/2 day) – Level of difficulty: Easy
+- Abraham’s Meadow to Tofino 3 Hours of Paddling (1/2 day) – Level of difficulty: Easy

-- Kayaking Path: Abaraham’s Meadow – Wickaninnish Island LH Side – Stubbs Island (Lunch) Van Nevel Channel – Felice Island RH Side – Ending in Tofino.
+- Kayaking Path: Abraham’s Meadow – Wickaninnish Island LH Side – Stubbs Island (Lunch) Van Nevel Channel – Felice Island RH Side – Ending in Tofino.

 FAQ’s About Kayaking Vancouver Island

 Do I need a guide to kayak the Clayoquot Sound in BC?